d3zd3z/hkg18/normal.md

       managing client certificates has shown to be overly complicated for a majority of web uses.
 There are specialized applications where this is indeed done.
-{{{JOCKE: This section is all good, but for TSC I believe it is too much
-	information.
-I would recommend something like this:
-		- TSC: Keep it very short, give a high level overview.
-Keep the amount of information in TSC slids to a minimum.
-		- Connect: Here you can use more information, split it up on a couple of different slides.
-		- Pure documentation, explanation (like on GitHub), you can keep it all.
-}}}

 ## Big picture